 Though Col. Alvin Taylor was not able to attend the meeting, Mr. DeVoe asked the Chairman, Dr. Pastides, if he could, on behalf of the Board and the staff, present a gift of appreciation to Col. Taylor, who served as the Board Chairman for two consecutive terms.
 Mr. DeVoe thanked Colonel Taylor for his outstanding leadership, guidance, and service during that time.
 Mr. Robert Boyles, Deputy Director for Marine Resources at SCDNR, accepted the award on behalf of Col. Taylor and thanked the members of the Board and staff on behalf of Col. Taylor for their great work.

 Dr. Pastides asked for nominations for Board chair for the next one-year term, beginning January 1, 2018.

 Dr. Saladin nominated Dr. Harris Pastides for a second term and Dr. Mike Auerbach seconded the motion, and by acclimation, voted in favor of the nomination.
 Dr. DeCenzo acknowledged Dr. Pastides as an outstanding leader and indicated that he had learned a lot under Dr. Pastides’ leadership as Board Chairman.
 Dr. Pastides accepted the nomination to serve as Board Chairman for 2018, stating that it was an honor for him to serve.

 Dr. Pastides moved that the Board to go into Executive Session to discuss a personnel matter.

 Dr. Pastides reconvened the Board meeting and mentioned that Mr. DeVoe’s evaluation spoke for itself as far has his performance.
 He then congratulated Mr. DeVoe and the Consortium staff for a great job.

-A motion was made by ??? and seconded by ???, and the Board voted to adjourn at 1:03 pm.
+The Board voted to adjourn at 1:03 pm.